house-inspection_westmountmag

 Generally, it is always wise to have an inspection because a property can offer many surprises that can be very costly.

-Surprises can include replacement of windows, cleaning and/or removal of an old leaky oil tank, repair of a major foundation or wall crack, faulty construction in the garage of a new condo complex allowing water infiltration and further damage.
+Surprises can include the replacement of windows, cleaning and/or removal of an old leaky oil tank, repair of a major foundation or wall crack, and faulty construction in the garage of a new condo complex allowing water infiltration and further damage.
 The list is endless…

 It is better to make sure the property you buy is solid and allows you to sleep at night.